juanluisbaptiste/docker-otrs/README.md

     cd docker-otrs
     sudo docker-compose build

 This command will build all the images and pull the missing ones like the [SMTP relay](https://github.com/juanluisbaptiste/docker-postfix).

-You can also find a prebuilt image from [Docker Hub](https://registry.hub.docker.com/u/juanluisbaptiste/otrs/), which can be pulled with this command:

-    sudo docker pull juanluisbaptiste/otrs:latest
+This SMTP relay container has its own configuration, you need to specify the environment variables for the SMTP account that will be used to send OTRS email notifications.
+Please take a look at the [documentation](https://github.com/juanluisbaptiste/docker-postfix).

 ### How to run it